syncfusion-content/winui-docs/winui/ComboBox/Leading-and-Trailing-View.md

 ---
 layout: post
-title: Leading and Trailing View in WinUI ComboBox control | Syncfusion
+title: Leading and trailing view in WinUI ComboBox control | Syncfusion
-description: Learn here all about Leading and Trailing View support in Syncfusion WinUI ComboBox control and more.
+description: Learn how to add leading and trailing view in Syncfusion WinUI ComboBox control and more.
-platform: winui
+platform: WinUI
 control: SfComboBox
 documentation: ug
 ---

 # Leading and Trailing View in WinUI ComboBox (SfComboBox)

-This section explains about the Leading and Trailing view support available in [ComboBox](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfComboBox.html).The `Leadingview` appears before the `ComboBox` selection area and `Trailingview` appears after the `ComboBox`  selection area.
-Any content, such as an icon, image, button, or other control, can be displayed in the `Leadingview` and `Trailingview`.
+This section explains about the leading and trailing view support available in [ComboBox](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfComboBox.html).The `LeadingView` appears before the `ComboBox` selection area and `TrailingView` appears after the `ComboBox`  selection area.
+Any content, such as an icon, image, button, or control, can be displayed in the `LeadingView` and `TrailingView`.

 ## Leading View

-The below code shows how to include the `Leadingview` in `ComboBox`.
+The below code shows how to include the `LeadingView` in ComboBox.

 {% tabs %}
 {% highlight XAML %}